 Ahhh… Tbilisi.
-It is honestly a place I never thought forward civilisation exists.
+It is honestly a place I never thought forward civilization exists.
 The energy here is something to look into.
-The Internet will always bring you images of Tbilisi’s touristic icons like churches and monasteries but behind all these lie a life of food, drinks, friends and a very impressive nightlife.
-I thought Budapest and Berlin are my favourite European cities but today, Tbilisi topped the list!
+The Internet will always bring you images of Tbilisi’s touristic icons like churches and monasteries but behind all these lies a life of food, drinks, friends and a very impressive nightlife.
+I thought Budapest and Berlin are my favorite European cities but today, Tbilisi topped the list!

 It is a city I will always come back to because the existence here is very easy… and cheap.

 - Budget: Lithostel – $12.63 USD for 2 single beds and 1 super king bed

 - Mid-range: Metekhi’s Galavani Hotel – $37 USD for a private room with breakfast

 - High-end: Radisson Blu Iveria Hotel Tbilisi – $200 USD for 2 pax with great amenities

 Accommodations in Georgia are really cheap and are all situated in a fantastic view.
 Don’t worry about getting a shitty one because they’re all good!